Newspaper Page Text

 which had been reached at this

 time last year.
-Many of the
+Many of th"

 churches which were conducting

-organized relief before Thank:
+organized relief before Thank,

-gving in 1530 have made no at
+g ving in 1930 have made no at

 tempt to administer organized re

 tion of the work.
-This is deplor
+This is deplm

 able and qu’te important since